zealvora/certified-kubernetes-application-developer/practice-tests/limit-ranges.md

 ## Challenge - Limit Ranges and NodePort Service

-1. Create a LimitRange object in the `test` namespace that enforces maximum memory of `500Mi`.
+1. Create a LimitRange object in the `test` namespace that enforces maximum memory of `500Mi` per container.
 The default cpu request should be `25m`.

 2. Create a Pod named `half-mem-pod` in the `test` namespace with a single container based on following specification.